ChenBello/ecs-terraform-pokemon-states/README.md

 ### Key Points:
 - The **bootstrap** stage is stored locally because the remote backend does not exist yet.
-- The **network** and **ecs-fargate** stages use remote backends (S3 + DynamoDB) created during bootstrap.
+- The **network** and **ecs-fargate** stages use remote backends (S3 + DynamoDB) created during bootstrap, ensuring better separation and isolation between stages.

-Each environment can load outputs from the previous stage using `terraform_remote_state`, ensuring a loosely coupled and composable infrastructure design.
+- Each environment can load outputs from the previous stage using `terraform_remote_state`, which ensures a loosely coupled and composable infrastructure design.

 ### Dependency Flow:

 ```text
 bootstrap → network → ecs-fargate